 Vík / Mýrdalshreppur

-In olden times, Kirkjubæjarklaustur village was known as Kirkjubær, which means Church Farm.
-The name refers to the fact that this location served as an important farming estate.
-The name of the village is also used as a tongue-twister in Iceland because of its complex pronunciation.
-The Church Floor called Kirkjugólf is a well-protected natural pavement and a famous attraction in the village.
-It is a natural pavement at the basalt columns.
-The basalt columns’ shape has been modified by wind and waves and they give away the look of a paved church floor now.
+In olden times, Kirkjubæjarklaustur village was called Kirkjubær, which means Church Farm.
+The name refers to the fact that this location served as a vital farming estate.
+The name of the village is also used as a tongue-twister in Iceland because of its difficult pronunciation.